 Aiko Tan, Board Member- Fundraising & Public Relations, MBA and is the Executive Director, HomeAid Los Angeles Aiko worked as a senior neuroscience research associate at UCLA’s Brain Research and Neuropsychiatric Institutes.
 She has co-authored several peer-reviewed scientific journal articles focused on opioid addiction research.
 Aiko holds degrees in Biology from UCLA, Biotechnology from CSUSM, and a Healthcare MBA from UC Irvine’s Paul Merage School of Business.
 From there, she was a co-founder and board director/officer of the Illumination Foundation (IF) www.ifhomeless.org, a nonprofit agency focusing on breaking the cycle of homelessness for families and individuals in Orange County.
 For 8 years, she served as the Board Secretary and Governance Chair.
 As the Executive Director of Healthcare for IF, Aiko directed strategic initiatives and oversaw the launch and operations of several of the innovation projects at IF focusing on healthcare for the homeless, which included building the Recuperative Care program from a pilot program at one motel site into now one of the largest Recuperative Care programs in the nation.
 She also oversaw the Buena Park Community clinic and the Access OC Free Surgery program (www.accessoc.org).
 Aiko currently works as the ED for HomeAid Los Angeles (www.homeaidla.org), a nonprofit focusing on rebuilding the lives of LA's homeless through housing, community outreach and awareness.

 Janie Lynn Heinrich, Co-Founder, Board Member-President, is a multipotentialite with a rich background in child development, arts and crafts, nutrition and food, healing, movement modalities, and volunteerism.
 Janie grew up in a confectionary business making delicious treats, designing gift baskets, and arranging flowers.
 Janie raised four children into adulthood who are all responsible, educated, happy, kind-hearted, employable, exploratory, and contributing members of society.
 She currently is loving up with delight the next generation of five grandchildren .
 Since the 1980s, Janie has been a community and school volunteer Art Docent, Great Books Leader, PTA and Board member, Art Council member, Science Exploration Program Leader, Museum Grade School Docent, Elementary Programming instructor, and High School Art & Theatre Advisory Board member.
 In the 2000s, Janie developed, taught, and created "Villages of the Ancient Civilizations," a Hands-On-History program for students which connected arts, history, traditions, and food in a hands-on learning approach for children in the sixth grade.
 Suffering an injury to the nerves at the base of her spinal cord, left hip bursa, and left rotator cuff in 2010, Janie was told, by her medical teams, she would use a wheelchair the rest of her life.
 Janie did not accept this diagnosis; instead, she pursued alternative methods of healing, including food, nutrition, yoga, and other movement modalities.
 This led Janie to study at the Institute for Integrative Nutrition school in New York to become a certified health coach.
 Janie has since teamed with individuals to help them incorporate healthy food choices, movement modalities, and meditation, as they refine their daily routines (with their medical team on board), regaining their health and wellness.
 Janie and her clients maintain balance with food, herbs, essential oils, Asea, massage, meditation, movement, and Yoga.
 She keeps an active voice for the local homeless population.
 Today, Janie practices what she teaches and is currently walking with aplomb alongside her Mobility Service Dog.
 She is an Advisory Board Member of the Yoga Nonprofit Foundation twotreewellness.org, bringing coping tools to students in the Public School System.
-Janie is the Co-Founder of Mobility Service Dogs-West Coast Project and involved in finding puppies, matching puppies to puppy raisers, while developing the Puppy Raisers’ Manual.
-Janie enjoys life with Bob, Phoebe(retiring Mobility Service Dog), and Beckett (Mobility Service Dog).
+Janie is the Co-Founder of Mobility Service Dogs-West Coast Project and involved in educational outreach to the community, finding puppies, matching puppies to puppy raisers, while developing the Puppy Raisers’ Manual.
+Janie enjoys life with Bob, Phoebe(retiring Service Dog), and Beckett (Service Dog).

 Robert Heinrich, CPA., Chief Financial Chair, is a Certified Public Accountant who has been in private practice since 1980.
 Robert primarily works with healthcare professionals, community clinics, long-term care facilities and non-profit organizations.
 Currently, he is active on the boards of 21 non-profit organizations.
 Robert has worked extensively with setting up, organizing and obtaining IRS approval of nonprofit organizations.
 The NPO’s he works with focus on at-risk youth, arts and music education, healthcare and nutrition and homelessness.
 While this work addresses the technical skills related to the setting up and operating of an NPO, Robert’s life experience related to disability, pain management, and healing through the use of meditation, biofeedback therapy, yoga, acupuncture, nutrition and alternative healing methods are the higher motivation to be involved with this project.
 Robert lives with his wife Janie, Phoebe (Retired Mobility Service Dog), Beckett (Mobility Service Dog), and Talker the parrot.